gcs26355/Gibson-s-Projects/README.md

-# Just a simple repo of files relating to Project I've completed or am currently working on
+# Just a simple repo of files relating to projects I've completed or am currently working on